 1. What is the relationship between your current job and MBA?

-The interviewer wants to know the reasons you thought of taking an MBA program to supplement your career.
+The interviewer wants to know the reasons you thought of taking an MBA program to supplement your career and is looking forward if you can answer why marketing.

 Here, you have to be cautious not to drift from the topic.
-Brevity and conciseness is appreciated from you in this question.
+Brevity and conciseness are appreciated from you in this question.
 It shows the clarity of thought.

 And generally, as well, people with work experience are expected to be to the point with their answers.